juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 Save the file once you are done.

 ## Creating a template

-As we mentioned previously, we need to generate a template file which will be used as the default.html page.
+In this step, you'll generate a template file to used as the default.html page.

-Run the following command to generate the template.
+Run the following command to generate the template:

     chef generate template webserver Default.htm

-Now navigate to the C:\chef\cookbooks\webserver\templates\default\Default.htm.erb file.
+Navigate to the `C:\chef\cookbooks\webserver\templates\default\Default.htm.erb` file.
 Edit the file by adding some simple “Hello World” HTML code, and then save the file.

 ## Upload the Cookbook to the Chef Server
-In this step, we are taking a copy of the Cookbook that we have created on the local machine and uploading it to the Chef Hosted Server.
-Once uploaded, the Cookbook will appear under the **Policy** tab.
+In this step, you make a copy of the Cookbook that you have created on the local machine and upload it to the Chef Hosted Server.
+Once uploaded, the Cookbook appears under the **Policy** tab.

     knife cookbook upload webserver

 ![][9]

 ## Deploy a virtual machine with Knife Azure
-We will now deploy an Azure virtual machine and apply the “Webserver” Cookbook which will install the IIS web service and default web page.
+Deploy an Azure virtual machine and apply the “Webserver” Cookbook which installs the IIS web service and default web page.

 In order to do this, use the **knife azure server create** command.

-Am example of the command appears next.
+An example of the command appears next.

     knife azure server create --azure-dns-name 'diegotest01' --azure-vm-name 'testserver01' --azure-vm-size 'Small' --azure-storage-account 'portalvhdsxxxx' --bootstrap-protocol 'cloud-api' --azure-source-image 'a699494373c04fc0bc8f2bb1389d6106__Windows-Server-2012-Datacenter-201411.01-en.us-127GB.vhd' --azure-service-location 'Southeast Asia' --winrm-user azureuser --winrm-password 'myPassword123' --tcp-endpoints 80,3389 --r 'recipe[webserver]'